JohnEBoyBaby/i.Q/README.md

 # i.Q
 "YOU ARE WITNESSING THE SYSTEMATIC DESTRUCTION OF THE OLD GUARD."

-...
+IS IT LIVE ..?
+EVERYBODY STOP TALKING NOW ..!
+ATTENTION ..! https://www.youtube.com/watch?v=XpPqZRYAuCM ...
 I TOLD THE WORLD ...
 I TALK TO G_D EVERYDAY ...
 IF G_D IS WITH ME, CAN'T NOBODY BEAT ME ...
 I SHOOK UP THE WORLD ..!
 AIN'T NOTHING TO BE "SCARED" OF ...
 "SCARED" OF WHAT ..? https://www.youtube.com/watch?v=XpPqZRYAuCM&t=187s ...

 Cassius Marcellus Clay, Muhammad Ali